 You Relied on Fallax Indicium

 Unfortunately, sales managers often use these kinds of criteria for sales forecasting.
 You may as well go to Las Vegas and play the craps table.
-Seriously, you have better odds at a craps table in Vegas than you do forming an accurate sales forecast.
+Moreover, you have better odds at a craps table in Vegas than you do making an accurate sales forecast.

 Increase Your Odds of an Accurate Forecast

 There are better methods to increase your odds of an accurate sales forecast that don’t involve “gut feelings” or “instinct.”
-However, if you like your odds, go for it.
-All you need is a seven or an eleven unless it’s a two, three, or a twelve.
-If it’s a different number, the rules adjust.
-Get busy forecasting.
+Firstly, if you like your odds, go for it.
+Secondly, all you need is a seven or an eleven.
+Thirdly, if it’s a different number, the rules adjust.
+Lastly, get busy forecasting.